-When the Washington Nationals lost Bryce Harper to the Philadelphia Phillies this last offseason, it left a power vacuum in the nation’s capital for the next power-hitting stud.
+Power hitting Juan Soto has helped fill a void in Washington DC.
+When the Washington Nationals lost Bryce Harper to the Philadelphia Phillies this past offseason, it left a power vacuum in the nation’s capital for the next power-hitting stud.
 Juan Soto has taken full advantage and become a young phenom in Major League Baseball.

 If you asked Juan Soto if he wanted to be the next Bryce Harper, he would probably say “No, I want to be Juan Soto” or something along those lines.
 That’s generally how the cliche goes.
 However, so far through their respective age 19 and 20 seasons, Soto should not be trying to replicate Harper because he has been better.